Nearsoft/jobs/readme.md

 [jobs@nearsoft.com](mailto:jobs@nearsoft.com) <!-- yaspeller ignore -->

-## Fullstack Javascript-Java Developer
+## Full-stack JavaScript-Java Developer
 🌆

 * Core Java Development
-* JEE Api
+* JavaEE APIs
 * JavaBeans
 * Spring
 * JSP
 * JavaScript
 * SQL
 * PL-SQL
-* WEB Services development
+* Web Services development

 ## Magento Developer
 🚀

-### POSITION DESCRIPTION
+### Position description

 Our need, a certified Magento Developer who will be responsible for providing quality solutions that meet development requirements in support of our eCommerce platform projects on Magento 1 and Magento 2.

 ### Essential Functions

 * Creatively solve complex problems
 * Develop on the Magento 1 and 2 platform
-* Contribute to our client’s code base using an open source model in Git
+* Contribute to our client's code base using an open source model in Git
 * Develop custom extensions to be released as to customer environments
 * Contribute to internal initiatives such as improving our development processes